initial-mockingbird/initial-mockingbird.github.io/_posts/2023-02-05-Functions and Template Haskell.md

 g x = let f y = x + y in f [|f|]
 ```

 Template Haskell needs to be able to expand `f` at compile time, nevertheless `f` is dependent on a runtime parameter `x`.
 What will the generated code look like?
 What is instantiated instead of `x`?
-TH doesn't quite know how to do.
+TH doesn't quite know what to do.

 So, if the problem is that we need to know about everything at compile time, and we need a way to overload the `assert` function in order to work on arbitrary types, it seems our best bet is typeclasses!